Eugenics: Nazism and the decline of eugenics

 The reputation of eugenics started to decline in the 1930s, a time when Ernst Rüdin used eugenics as a justification for the racial policies of Nazi Germany.
-Adolf Hitler had praised and incorporated eugenic ideas in Mein Kampf in 1925 and emulated eugenic legislation for the sterilization of "defectives" that had been pioneered in the United States once he took power.
+Adolf Hitler had praised and incorporated eugenic ideas in Mein Kampf in 1925 and emulated eugenic legislation for the sterilisation of "defectives" that had been pioneered in the United States once he took power.
 Some common early 20th century eugenics methods involved identifying and classifying individuals and their families.
 This included racial groups (such as the Roma and Jews in Nazi Germany), the poor, mentally ill, blind, deaf, developmentally disabled, promiscuous women, and homosexuals as "degenerate" or "unfit".
-This led to segregation, institutionalization, sterilization, and mass murder.
+This led to segregation, institutionalisation, sterilisation, and mass murder.
 The Nazi policy of identifying German citizens deemed unfit and then systematically murdering them with poison gas, referred to as the Aktion T4 campaign, paved the way for the Holocaust.

 "All practices aimed at eugenics, any use of the human body or any of its parts for financial gain, and human cloning shall be prohibited."